 Three bronze medals were achieved in the 2016 International Chemistry Olympiad, held in Tbilisi, Georgia.

-The 2017 COT will be held in Bangkok, Thailand.
+The 2017 IChO will be held in Bangkok, Thailand.